Open-Source-Comp-Bio-Masters/OSCB/index.md

 ### Community rules:

 1. As a Computational Biologist you should have a Life-Long learning attitude for yourself and others.
 With that in mind, there will be no place for the putting down of other learner in any way on this Discord server.
-That means refraining from statements like, "You don't know that?", "That's simple it's ... ", I know that seems nuanced, but any new learner can tell you even qualifiers like this make you feel small for not knowing.
+That means refraining from statements like, "You don't know that?", "That's simple it's...", I know that seems nuanced, but any new learner can tell you even qualifiers like this make you feel small for not knowing.
 Boasting yourself also fits under that category, please be considerate of others.
 2. Constructive criticism is great, always give it when you can, and looks something like this, "Hey, that's great you're thinking about that problem in that way, you could also try this way!", "Though you didn't get the right answer here, you made an error I found, that error is this, and you can find more on that topic here!
 Keep trying!".
 2. The Server is for discussing the cirriculum and Computational Biology related materials.
 Please refrain from posting material that won't do the following:
    * Help others through the cirriculum